-Pro bono work by private law firms is essential for closing the justice gap and guaranteeing access to legal services for the under-represented.
+Pro bono work by private law firms is essential for closing the justice gap and guaranteeing access to legal services.
 Make pro bono a part of your professional life by choosing a firm that has a strong and vibrant pro bono culture.
 Let potential employers know the importance you place on pro bono service when deciding where to begin your legal career.
 Private firms want to recruit the best legal talent and will develop robust pro bono programs in response to law student demand.
-Asking questions about pro bono signals that pro bono is important to prospective associates.
+Asking questions about pro bono and the type of work the firm has been involved with signals that pro bono is important to prospective associates.

 Consider some of these factors as you assess the strength of a law firm’s commitment to pro bono.

 1. How is the firm's pro bono program structured?

 - Is there a full-time attorney pro bono coordinator?